Reginald Victor Jones: Assistant Director of Intelligence (Science)

-In 1936 Jones took up the post at the Royal Aircraft Establishment, Farnborough, a part of the Air Ministry.
+In 1936 Jones took up a post at the Royal Aircraft Establishment, Farnborough, a part of the Air Ministry.
 Here he worked on the problems associated with defending Britain from an air attack, and later in support of the liberation of Europe from the Nazis.
-More generally, he was fond of practical jokes and describes in his book "Most Secret War" how he used that skill to deceive the Germans during World War 2.
+More generally, he was fond of practical jokes and describes in his book Most Secret War how he used that skill to deceive the Germans during World War II.
 His extensive use of deception to deceive the Germans is consistent with the term disinformation, which is defined as deliberate planting of false information and physical evidence to lead an opponent astray.

 In September 1939, the British decided to assign a scientist to the Intelligence section of the Air Ministry.
 No scientist had previously worked for an intelligence service.
 Jones quickly rose to become Assistant Director of Intelligence (Science) there.
 During the course of the Second World War he was closely involved with the scientific assessment of enemy technology, and the development of offensive and counter-measures technology.
 He solved a number of tough scientific and technical intelligence problems during World War II and is generally known today as the "father of S&T Intelligence".